| Department Name: Ofc Institutional Engagement UNK | Working Title: Center for Teaching and Learning Specialist |

 Describe the budgetary accountabilities for this position:

-| This position is responsible for a limited operational budget to support the initiatives of the Center for Teaching and Learning.
+This position assists with a limited operational budget to support the initiatives of the Center for Teaching and Learning.
 The role requires careful stewardship to fund professional development programs, events, and center operations while demonstrating fiscal responsibility and transparency. |

 What impact do the decisions/recommendations made by the position have on the department/campus?:

-| Decisions and recommendations made in this position directly influence the quality of teaching, advising, and student learning outcomes across campus.
-By shaping faculty development, instructional practices, and use of resources, this role impacts institutional effectiveness, promotes equity and inclusion, and enhances the overall academic experience for both faculty and students. |
+Decisions and recommendations in this position contribute to the quality of teaching, advising, and student learning outcomes across campus.
+By supporting faculty development efforts, instructional practices, and resource use, this role provides input that helps inform institutional initiatives, promote responsiveness to all constituents, and enhances the overall academic experience and campus culture. |

-| This position would interact with a variety of participants including: faculty and academic advisors, students, CTL leadership and support team, department chairs, deans, Academic Affairs leadership, GSAI staff, ITS, Student Services, and external stakeholders. |
+This position interacts with a variety of stakeholders, including faculty and academic advisors, students, OGSAI, Office for Institutional Engagement, department chairs, deans, Academic Affairs leadership, ITS, Student Services, and external partners. |

 Does this position supervise?: